zehuilu/How-to-Use-Qualisys-Motion-Capture-System/README.md

 4. Run **subscriber_6dof_udp_matlab.m**.
 This can be done from multiple platforms and on different machines, as long as they share the same network with the motion capture server.

 5. To make multiple devices access to the 6-DOF data, you can use either TCP/IP or UDP socket for communications.
-More information are available in [Tutorial-About-TCP-IP-and-UDP-Communications](https://github.com/zehuilu/Tutorial-About-TCP-IP-and-UDP-Communications).
+More information is available in [Tutorial-About-TCP-IP-and-UDP-Communications](https://github.com/zehuilu/Tutorial-About-TCP-IP-and-UDP-Communications).

 # C++